It's Time to Learn the Basics of Construction Bonds!

 Construction bonds come in various forms, each catering to different aspects of a project.
 The most common types include:

-2. Payment Bonds: Payment bonds protect the project owner from liens by guaranteeing payment to subcontractors and suppliers involved in the construction project.
-In case of non-payment, these parties can file claims against the bond for their unpaid dues.
+- Payment Bonds: Payment bonds protect the project owner from liens by guaranteeing payment to subcontractors and suppliers involved in the construction project.
+In case of non-payment, these parties can file construction completion bond for their unpaid dues.

 Now that we have gained an understanding of construction bonds and their significance, let's explore in more detail the various types of construction bonds and their specific purposes.